There are basically three ways to study martial arts: group classes, private lessons or a combination thereof.

 • Recent victims of violence or sexual trauma may feel more comfortable beginning their martial arts studies by taking private lessons until such time as they feel ready to join the group class.

 • U.S. military personnel preparing for deployment to combat zones.
-The Filipino martial arts have a lot to offer warriors not only in honing their skills but also in preparing their minds for war.
+The Filipino martial arts have a lot to offer service members not only in honing their combat skills but also in preparing their minds for war.
 However, such intensified, mission-specialized training isn't appropriate for civilian students, so private instruction is definitely warranted.

 • Actors preparing for film or television roles that involve martial arts often need to learn very specific skills, so private instruction is also warranted.